digital-asset/docs.daml.com/docs/2.10.0/docs/app-dev/grpc/proto-docs.rst

 Message, |version com.daml.ledger.api.v1|: A filter both for filtering create and archive events as well as for filtering transaction trees.

-``filters_by_party`` : :ref:`FiltersByPartyEntry <com.daml.ledger.api.v1.TransactionFilter.FiltersByPartyEntry>` (repeated)
+``filters_by_party`` : :ref:`TransactionFilter.FiltersByPartyEntry <com.daml.ledger.api.v1.TransactionFilter.FiltersByPartyEntry>` (repeated)

 Each key must be a valid PartyIdString (as described in ``value.proto``).
 The interpretation of the filter depends on the stream being filtered:

-(1) For **transaction tree streams** only party filters with wildcards are allowed, and all subtrees
-    whose root has one of the listed parties as an informee are returned.
+1. For **transaction tree streams** only party filters with wildcards are allowed, and all subtrees whose root has one of the listed parties as an informee are returned.
-(2) For **transaction and active-contract-set streams** create and archive events are returned for all contracts whose stakeholders include at least one of the listed parties and match the per-party filter.
+2. For **transaction and active-contract-set streams** create and archive events are returned for all contracts whose stakeholders include at least one of the listed parties and match the per-party filter.

 Required

 .. _com.daml.ledger.api.v1.TransactionFilter.FiltersByPartyEntry: